Welcome to Year 1

 - In Year 1 pupils have five sessions of phonics each week.

-- Later in the year we send home weekly spellings linked to the children’s current phonics learning and the common exception words they are expected to know by the end of Key Stage 1.
+- We send home weekly spellings linked to the children’s current phonics learning and the common exception words they are expected to know by the end of Key Stage 1.

 - In Key Stage 1 we teach our writing through our cross curricular topics.